 “Hablas Español?” she showed some hope.

 It was an end to our conversation for a while.

 She was sitting with her hands folded on her lap, holding a white handkerchief.
 Still my mother’s smile on her face, especially, when she couldn’t understand the language around her.

 The flight was from Raleigh to Los Angeles.
-The older lady probably was visiting her family the Triangle and now was coming back to her town in Mexico.
+The older lady was probably visiting her family in the Triangle and now was coming back to her town in Mexico.
 It could be her first visit to see the grandchildren.
 They were quite young.
-Judging by the distance this was an expensive trip, and by the way she dressed it didn’t look like she had a lot of money.
+Judging by the distance, this was an expensive trip, and by the way, she dressed it didn’t look like she had a lot of money.

-Obviously she looked happy.
-For her having the grandchildren was probably the biggest achievement of the entire life.
+She was visibly happy.
+For her, having the grandchildren was probably the biggest achievement of her entire life.
 And one could see it just by looking at the expression on her face.
-She looked like Madonna holding Baby Jesus in her hands.
+She seemed like Madonna holding Baby Jesus in her hands.
 Eternal bliss.

 She didn’t have any part of that.
 She was done with her life achievements and she was happy.

 And when all is said and done, is this about having more or about enjoying more what we have?